-- · Natural person: name and ID number of the supplier;
+- Natural person: name and ID number of the supplier;

 - Legal person: name and ID number of the natural person representing the supplier and any legal registration number;

-- · Address of the supplier;
+- Address of the supplier;

-- · Date of the transaction;
+- Date of the transaction:

-- · Description of the goods;
+- Description of the goods;

 - · Quantity or volume of goods;

-- · Consideration for the supply;
+- Consideration for the supply;

 - · Proof and date of payment;

 - Declaration by the supplier that it is not a taxable supply.

-The notional input tax that may be claimed by a vendor acquiring fixed property, from a non-vendor, is deferred to the extent of actual payment made by the vendor, and the transfer of that fixed property is affected by registration in a deeds registry.
+The notional input tax that may be claimed by a vendor acquiring secondhand fixed property from a non-vendor, is deferred to when the transfer of that fixed property is affected by registration in a deeds registry and is limited to the extent of actual payment made by the vendor.